RBusarow/Dispatch/README.md

 # DispatcherProvider

-Simpler coroutines which are type-safe, easier to test, and require less code.
+Utilities for [kotlinx.coroutines][coroutines] which make them type-safe, easier to test, and require less code.
 Define your [CoroutineDispatchers][CoroutineDispatcher] once in a [CoroutineScope][CoroutineScope] factory and then never think about them again.

 ```Kotlin
 val presenter = MyPresenter(MainCoroutineScope())